yuandra/2016-04-07-data-acquisition-cleaning/open-refine-09-transpose.md

 Open Refine supports transposing cells into column and vice versa.
 You can do this by selecting the arrow beside the column you want to start transposing operation and select transpose

-### Exercise

-- try transposing the cells accross column from height to weight to 2 column
-- first column is the type with contains the measurement type (height, weight, etc)
-- second column is the measurement itself

 ### What's next

 Congratulations !
 You have reached the end of the Introduction to Open Refine lessons !